What to Do When Someone Else’s Disorganization Creates Your Chaos

 I’m a planner; it’s the only way that I can accomplish all my goals without burning out or going a little crazy.
 So what do you do when an authority figure gives you wrong information – but then YOU have to change your entire schedule in order to deal with the resulting chaos?
 It changes all your priorities by turning important things into important AND urgent crises (thanks, Stephen Covey for these insights).

-Well, that’s what happened to me in the past two weeks.
-I’m teaching a class that I was told had a standardized curriculum – but there were no quizzes, tests or reports assigned.
+Well, that’s what happened to me when I was asked to teach a university course.
+I was told the class had a standardized curriculum – but there were no quizzes, tests or reports assigned.
 Being a planner, I was pulling together my teacher’s guide for the class 3 weeks before it started and noticed these omissions.
 I notified the person in charge and was told that everything would be posted a few days before the class start.
 Guess what?
 They weren’t.

 So I was now in a situation where class had started and neither the 25 adult learners nor I knew what the assignments and due dates would be for the course.
 Oh, and by the way, there was no repository of questions or assignments from which I could quickly pull the new curriculum.
 Needless to say, everything else went on the back burner and I had to focus exclusively on developing the entire course curriculum from scratch as quickly as possible.